yegor256/blog/_posts/2014/apr/2014-04-11-cost-of-loc.md

 <p style="color:green;text-align:center;font-size:2em;">&cent;13 per line</p>

-This also means that programmers were writing approximately 270 lines per hour or over 2,000 per day.
+This also means that programmers were writing approximately 150 lines per hour or over a thousand per day.
 [The Mythical Man-Month](http://en.wikipedia.org/wiki/The_Mythical_Man-Month)
-talks about 10 lines per day, which is 200 times less than we saw in our project.
+talks about 10 lines per day, which is a hundred times less than we saw in our project.

 $350k vs $7k, $3.98 vs &cent;13?
 What do you think?